stvliu/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="time-window-aggregation" %}

-The ThingsBoard it is possible to use predefined **intervals** (Current Day, Previous Day, Previous Month, etc.) in addition to last X minutes/hours/days.
+The GridLinks it is possible to use predefined **intervals** (Current Day, Previous Day, Previous Month, etc.) in addition to last X minutes/hours/days.

 {% capture difference %}
 **Please note:**